 When To Go

 Typically Jubilee Lake and all its facilities are open July through October 15.
 Usage is heavy during holiday weekends.
-If the campground is full, still consider utilizing all the fun activities of Jubilee Lake during the day and camping at nearby Target Meadows Campground, Mottet Campground, or Woodward Campground.
+If the campground is full, still consider utilizing all the fun activities of Jubilee Lake during the day and camping at nearby Target Meadows Campground, Mottet Campground, Woodward Campground, or Timothy Springs Campground.
 Visiting during the week is also a great option.